filethis/developer-docs/docs/ft-connect-minimal-site.md

     bower install

 You will see a lot of progress information go by.
-It should complete without error, or interruption.
+It should complete without error or interruption.

 When done, take a look in your project directory and observe that there is a new directory called _bower_components_.
 This should be full of a number of Polymer components that the project depends on.